Earth

 What does Sirius have to do with the hottest days of summer?

-The fact is, the name Sirius comes from an ancient Greek word for “scorching” or “glowing.”
-Plus, Sirius is the brightest star visible from Earth, and it’s visible from both hemispheres.
-Also, it’s the brightest star in the evening sky during the Northern Hemisphere winter.
+The name Sirius comes from an ancient Greek word for “scorching” or “glowing.”
+It’s the brightest star visible from Earth, and skywatchers in both hemispheres can see it.

-Sirius is behind the sun as seen from Earth during the Northern Hemisphere summer.
-Then, in late summer, it appears in the east before sunrise, near the sun in our sky.
+Sirius is a beacon in Northern Hemisphere winter skies.
+During northern summer, it lies behind the sun from Earth’s perspective.
+And in late summer it appears in the east before sunrise, near the sun in our sky.

 Ancient Egyptians noted that Sirius rose just before the sun each year immediately prior to the annual flooding of the Nile River.
 Although the floods could bring destruction, they also brought new soil and new life.